wp-plugins/easy-text-links/readme.txt

 The lite version does not offer a widget.
 The work around is to install the [Shortcode Widget](http://wordpress.org/extend/plugins/shortcode-widget/ "Shortcode Widget plugin from WordPress directory").
 You can then place the `[ezlink]` shortcodes in the widgets provided by Shortcode Widget.

+= I deleted/blocked a link by mistake.
+Now it has disappeared.
+How do I get it back? =

+Go to the admin page of the plugin, and edit the Sold Link by clicking on the edit icon (green pencil) on the floating toolbar.
+You can then set the status to anything other than Deleted or Hidden.

 == Change Log ==

+* V1.01: Handling blocked and deleted links.
+[Apr 23, 2013]
 * V1.00: Initial release.
 [Apr 20, 2012]

 = Future Plans =